hdadhich01/hdadhich01.github.io/content/blog/linux-vm/index.md

   - VSCode's connection is just a regular `ssh ...`

 So let's just replace **#3** above with `ssh -X vmname.orb.local`

+Only caveat is you have to input your password every time you open VSCode

 ## UCSC Classes Setup